redhat-developer/devconsole-operator/openshift-ci/README.md

 ## images

 There are three container images that are built as part of this job.
-Before this step, a couple of base images are tagged from exising published images.
+Before this step, a couple of base images are tagged from existing published images.
 The first one is a CentOS 7 image referred as `os` in the CI configuration.
 The other one is the operator registry image which contains all the binaries to run a gRPC based registry.
 The